This helpful guide to healthcare in Portugal includes information on how to access health insurance, hospitals

 There are duty pharmacies (farmacio de servico) which stay open out-of-hours for emergency situations.
-In any pharmacy you can find a list of pharmacies providing 24/7 services.
-You can also find a list of pharmacies in Portugal on the SNS website, along with details of community pharmacies.
+In any pharmacy, you can find a list of pharmacies providing 24/7 services.
+However, you can also find a list on the SNS website, along with details of community pharmacies.

-Public health insurance in Portugal generally covers some of the costs towards prescription drugs but you will usually need to contribute a payment.
-Medicine costs are graded in Portugal, with the varying grades subsidized by the following percentages:
+Public health insurance in Portugal generally covers some of the costs towards prescription drugs, however, you usually need to contribute a payment.
+In Portugal, medical costs have grades and these have subsidies, as follows:

 - 90% – Grade A